 Bake Me Home Tote Bag Program

-While their original idea began with a simple jar of homemade oatmeal chocolate chip cookie mix, they quickly decided to add the mixing bowl, spoon, cookie sheet, pot holder, and spatula, toothbrushes and toothpaste.
+While their original idea began with a simple jar of homemade oatmeal chocolate chip cookie mix, they quickly decided to add the mixing bowl, spoon, cookie sheet, pot holder, spatula, toothbrushes and toothpaste.
 This growing pile of goodies necessitated delivering them in a sturdy tote bag, hence the name for our program.
-A $20 gift card to Kroger was also added for the essential butter and eggs needed to complete the recipe (and a few other groceries).
-Finally, a recipe booklet filled with low-cost, kid-friendly, nutritious recipes donated by Nutrition Council of Greater Cincinnati and printed by Mt.
-Washington Presbyterian Church, was added.
-While prices can change slightly, the total cost for each of our Bake Me Home Tote Bags averages about $28.
+A $10 gift card to Kroger was also added for the essential butter and eggs needed to complete the recipe and to purchase a few other groceries.
+Finally, a recipe booklet filled with low-cost, kid-friendly, nutritious recipes donated by Nutrition Council of Greater Cincinnati was added with funding from The Ronald McDonald House.
+While prices can change slightly, the total cost for each of our Bake Me Home Tote Bags averages about $25.